spaceadler/homelab/README.md

 ### **The "Packing" Trick**

 There is a catch.
 C compilers like to add empty "padding" bytes between variables to make memory access faster.
-If I let the compiler do that, my 44-byte header becomes 48 bytes, and the file breaks.1
+If I let the compiler do that, my 44-byte header becomes 48 bytes, and the file breaks.
 I had to use a special command: \#pragma pack(1).
 This tells the compiler: "Do not add padding.
 Squeeze these bytes together tightly."
-This ensures the binary output matches the Microsoft WAV specification perfectly.3
+This ensures the binary output matches the Microsoft WAV specification perfectly.

 ## **3. My hilarious screw-ups**